Pooja3093/Team-Roster/README.md

 ## Installation
 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.
 If testing is required, this application uses Jest.

-After cloning the repository, run npm install command to install all dependencies.
+After cloning the repository, run "npm install" command to install all dependencies.

 ## Usage